 Raised in the small, country music-obsessed town of Gore in the south of New Zealand, Laura Barton’s mother decided to rebel and become a violin teacher in order for Laura to learn.
 However, unable to escape her cultural heritage, Laura still had to compete in the Gold Guitars competition every year.
 From there, she escaped to the New Zealand School of Music in Wellington, where she has recently completed a Bachelor of Music with First Class Honours.
 She is about to enter her third year of training at the Australian National Academy of Music (ANAM), and is concurrently completing a Master of Music (Research) through Griffith University, which combines her dual loves of violin performance and orchestral conducting.

-Laura is an advocate for the performance of New Zealand compositions.
+Laura is also an advocate for the performance of New Zealand compositions.
 She has collaborated with several award-winning young composers on both solo and orchestral projects, and also a commissioned chamber work for Duo VAARP.
 She has conducted professional small ensembles premiering new works, and is the conductor at the Six Piano Project.
 When not in the practice room, Laura enjoys exploring the contemporary jazz scene and expanding her sock collection.
-What drew her to ANAM this year was its incredible orchestral program and the opportunity to perform with such outstanding guest artists, as well as working among such dedicated peers.

 Photo by Pia Johnson